 In June 2017, GlaxoSmithKline (GSK) and ViiV announced they used a priority review voucher bought by GSK for $130 million from an undisclosed party to speed the review of ViiV's two-drug HIV maintenance therapy, Juluca, which won approval in 2017.

 In its Q3 2017 earnings call, Teva Pharmaceuticals disclosed that it used a priority review voucher bought for $150 million from an unnamed party to get a priority review for its investigational migraine biologic fremanezumab.
+This rare pediatric PRV was used successfully.

 Are There any Risks to Using a Priority Review Voucher?